Skip to main content

 Written by Ben

-Updated over a week ago
+Updated over 3 weeks ago

 In comes race week nutrition!
 Coupled with reducing your workload as you taper towards the big day, making some tweaks to how you fuel will help you get the most from the race day.

 If this is your first big race, you're probably nervous about the things you should or shouldn't be eating in the days leading up to it.
-Even if you're a veteran runner, it's always good to read up on the basics of nutrition and sports performance, which is why we wanted to share with you our top tips on race week nutrition.
+It's important to say that there is no one-size-fits-all in terms of nutrition; the process will be different for everyone, so please make sure you listen to your body and assess how you actually feel.
+Even if you're a veteran runner, it's always good to read up on the basics of nutrition and sports performance, which is why we wanted to share with you our top tips for race week nutrition.

 Carb Loading: Should You Carb Load and if Yes, How?